-STUDENT RESPONSIBILITIES STUDENT RIGHTS ٨ To learn as much as possible and do the best I can at all times.
-To expect a quality education and to experien success in schooling. nce ۶ To cooperate with staff and students during lessons and all school activities.
-2. To receive explicit feedback from teachers for all task s. ۶ To behave in a way that will help all students to learn. ٨ To care for others and refrain from verbal, written or physical abuse of other students or teachers.
-3. To participate in all programmed activities. ٨ Not to smoke or consume alcohol or other drugs or encourage others to do so.
-To learn in a safe environment in which all students a free from physical and workal violance both at sch ٨ To wear footwear and clothing that is safe for all practical lessons. free from physical and verbal violence both at sch and in travelling to and from school.
-To be in the right place at the right time and not leave school without permission.
-5 To be treated with politoness and respect and to ۶ To treat others in a polite and respectful manner.
-To be treated with politeness and respect and to recognized for achievement, effort and improvement. ۶ To be fair in my dealings with others. ۶ To accept and recognize rewards given to others.
-To access advice and support related to learning welfare and transition to post-school options. ng, 4 To accept that others may be different to me and have a right to be different. ۶ To respect the property of others or that of the school.
-7. To expect all property to be safe and undamaged. ۶ Not to steal, damage, destroy or interfere with the property of others or the school.
-7. To expect all property to be sale and undarnaged. ۶ To listen to what others have to say.
-8. To be able to express an opinion in an appropria To be able to express an opinion in an appropriate manner at the appropriate time. ۶ To accept that others may have views and ideas that is different to mine. ٨ To keep the school free from litter by not throwing food or rubbish and to clean up if necessary.
-0 To opiou boolthy and placeapt surroundings ٨ To keep the school free from graffiti, not participate, plus notify of any instances and assist with removal.
-9. To enjoy healthy and pleasant surroundings. ۶ To wear the school uniform at all times.
-10. To attend a school with a good convitation ۶ To show respect and courtesy to all.
-10. To attend a school with a good reputation.
-To behave in a responsible manner whilst travelling to and from school or whilst participating in school excursions or other activities.
-To expect procedural fairness when dealing with sch authorities. ool ٨ To ensure all work submitted is my own work, not copied or plagiarized. ٨ To behave responsibly 'on line' and avoid fraudulent log-in, inappropriate language or cyber-bullying.
+- > To wear the school uniform at all times. - To learn as much as possible and do the best I can at all times. - To cooperate with staff and students during lessons and all school activities. - To behave in a way that will help all students to learn. - To care for others and refrain from verbal, written or physical abuse of other students or teachers. - Not to smoke or consume alcohol or other drugs or encourage others to do so. - ➤ To wear footwear and clothing that is safe for all practical lessons. - > To be in the right place at the right time and not leave school without permission. - > To treat others in a polite and respectful manner. - To be fair in my dealings with others. - > To accept and recognize rewards given to others. - To accept that others may be different to me and have a right to be different. - > To respect the property of others or that of the school. - Not to steal, damage, destroy or interfere with the property of others or the school. - > To listen to what others have to say. - To accept that others may have views and ideas that is different to mine. - To keep the school free from litter by not throwing food or rubbish and to clean up if necessary. - To keep the school free from graffiti, not participate, plus notify of any instances and assist with removal. - > To show respect and courtesy to all. - > To behave in a responsible manner whilst travelling to and from school or whilst participating in school excursions or other activities. - To ensure all work submitted is my own work, not copied or plagiarized. - To behave responsibly 'on line' and avoid fraudulent log-in, inappropriate language or cyber-bullying.